zle0o/Server-Cloner-v1/README.md

 ## 🛠 Requirements

 - Python 3.11+
-- A Discord user account **with admin permissions** on both source and target servers.
+- A Discord user account **with admin permissions on the target server** where channels will be created.
 - Required Python packages:
   - `discord.py`
   - `requests`